How to configure Azure Cache for Redis

-The Redis Cache Advisor blade displays recommendations for your cache.
+The Azure Cache for Redis Advisor blade displays recommendations for your cache.
 During normal operations, no recommendations are displayed.

-If any conditions occur during the operations of your cache such as high memory usage, network bandwidth, or server load, an alert is displayed on the Redis Cache blade.
+If any conditions occur during the operations of your cache such as high memory usage, network bandwidth, or server load, an alert is displayed on the Azure Cache for Redis blade.

 Further information can be found on the Recommendations blade.